Lloyd Mullaney: Reception

 Following Craig Charles's temporary suspension from the show for drug abuse in 2006, The Guardian columnist Grace Dent spoke positively of the character and her hopes for his eventual return: "Love or hate Craig Charles, I thought he was brilliant in Corrie.
 From the moment Lloyd arrived, he was a breath of fresh air; the perfect foil to Steve McDonald, a friendly face for cab controller Eileen to while away long shifts with, a voice of common sense.
 Craig, get a grip and come back soon."
+Marianna Manson from Closer Online put Lloyd on her list of the 11 most iconic black characters in British soap operas and opined that he had "major Original Cast Member energy".
+A writer from ITVX put Lloyd on their list of Liz' top ten lovers and noted how Steve was "horrified" when he learned of their initial fling.